A Blog For Our Retailers

 Tiger

 Tigers once inhabited all of Asia, but they’ve since lost over 96% of their habitat due to human expansion.
 The world’s biggest cats now live in small, remote pockets of land and are often victims of poaching.
-Scientists believe about 4,500 tigers exist today in the wild.
+Scientists believe about 5,574 tigers exist today in the wild (source).

 It will be challenging to increase the tiger population; the cats are slow to reproduce, valued by hunters for their fur, and vulnerable to rising temperatures and climate change.